Derekleee123/app-store/README.md

 ## Getting Started

 Clone the repository and navigate into the root directory.
-Run `npm ci` to install dependencies.
+Run `npm run do_ci` to install dependencies.
 Then, run `npm run dev`, and open your browser at `localhost:3000` to view the application.

 Deployed URL: